Argentina stocks hit by global sell-off, bonds fall

 On Wall Street, the Dow Jones industrials .DJI slid 2.43 percent on disappointing economic news, while Brazil's Bovespa .BVSP shed 3.34 percent.

-The biggest losers in Buenos Aires included food producer and grains exporter Molinos Rio de la Plata (MOL.BA: Cotización), which fell 4.94 percent to 8.65 pesos per share and steelmaker Socotherm SOC.BA, which ended down 4.82 percent at 14.8 pesos.
+The biggest losers in Buenos Aires included food producer and grains exporter Molinos Rio de la Plata (MOL.BA), which fell 4.94 percent to 8.65 pesos per share and steelmaker Socotherm SOC.BA, which ended down 4.82 percent at 14.8 pesos.

 Trade volume on the MerVal shrank to a thin $16.6 million.
 Of active shares, 47 retreated, 13 advanced and 10 were unchanged.